BDC Hamburger Icon

 LinkedIn

 There was a massive breach of 700 million LinkedIn users’ information in June 2021.
-A hacker named “God User” got a host of information, including email addresses, phone numbers, locations and genders.
+A hacker named “God User” got hold of a host of information, including email addresses, phone numbers, locations and genders.
 The hacker claimed they were going to sell the information they acquired.

 Facebook